SamLex/TheCodeOfLife/README.txt

  	1 - changes the mode to line mode (default)
  	2 - changes the mode to sphere mode
  	0 - secret mode
- 	F11 - toggles fullscreen mode
+ 	F11 - toggles fullscreen mode (freeglut only)